 Outfit

 On September 1, 2022, the Company acquired 100% of the outstanding equity of On Brand Holdings, Inc. and its subsidiaries, collectively doing business as Outfit, pursuant to an Agreement and Plan of Merger.
 The Company acquired Outfit to enhance Brandfolder’s templating and creative automation solution.
+We incurred acquisition costs of $0.6 million during the year ended January 31, 2023.
 The total purchase consideration for the acquisition of Outfit was $20.6 million in cash, net of customary purchase price adjustments.

 | September 1, 2022 |